zokwezo/sango/src/lib/sse/README.md

 All Sango vowels have exactly one of three pitch tones (Low, Mid, High) or else unknown pitch.
 These are represented in the standard orthography by diacritics, respectively none (`o`), dieresis (`ö`), or circumflex (`ô`).
-This project nonstandardly represents unknown pitch with a dot below (`ọ`).
+This project nonstandardly represents unknown pitch with a dot below (`ọ`).
 Internally, these are represented by vowel suffixes `_`, `:`, `^`, and `=` respectively, for ease of typing and use in code.